2022 Annual Report on Internal Complaint Handling

 Failure to respond (in a timely manner) to questions about a traffic situation.

-Formal complaint handling: complaint was declared valid.
-A response or answer should have been provided earlier. - The complaint
+Formal complaint resolution: the complaint was upheld.
+A response or reply should have been provided earlier. - The complaint

-Failure to respond (in a timely manner) to a report of an allegedly dangerous traffic situation.
+Failure to respond (in a timely manner) to a report of a potentially dangerous traffic situation.

-Formal complaint handling: complaint upheld.
-Communication about the report and the follow-up process should have taken place earlier. - The complaint
+Formal complaint resolution: the complaint was upheld.
+There should have been earlier communication regarding the report and the follow-up process. - The complaint

-No or insufficient response to questions about the tree felling permit procedure.
+No or insufficient response to questions regarding the tree-cutting permit procedure.

-Informally resolved: explanation provided about the conditions for granting or refusing tree felling permits. - The complaint
+Handled informally: an explanation was provided regarding the Requirements granting or denying tree-cutting permits. - The complaint

 Method of communication regarding an application for an event permit.